Seven common innovation mistakes and how to avoid them > Lucidity

 Work with the resource you have available for innovation and absolutely focus on the purpose of your innovation.

-If you need help overcoming your mistakes and getting your team to think clearly, work together and get better results, get in touch lucy@lucidity.org.uk.
+If you need help overcoming your mistakes and leading your team to think clearly, work together and get better results, get in touch lucy@lucidity.org.uk.

 image:pexels.com